32 experts on the most urgent matters facing designers today

 Waste

 The most urgent design issue we have in our society is a system design issue at the most fundamental level: extracting finite resources and outputting waste.
 Waste is a design flaw and a bi-product of a colonial linear system — extract, exploit, discard.
-The colonial linear systems of extraction and waste are creating a climate disaster as they operate under the delusion that they are disconnected from the context in which they operate—nature.—Céline Semaan, founder, Slow Factory Foundation
+The colonial linear systems of extraction and waste are creating a climate disaster as they operate under the delusion that they are disconnected from the context in which they operate—nature.—Céline Semaan, founder, Slow Factory

 Reporting by Suzanne LaBarre